 A: Nope!
-Be a BMF and do it solo, with a partner, (one bike, one run, BOTH paddle) or with a three person relay team (one bike, one run, one paddle).
+Be a BMF and do it solo, with a partner, or with a three person relay team.

 Q: Where does the money go?
 Who benefits and how?

-The Luling Fire Department will be earning all profits from BBQ plate sales.
+The Luling Fire Department will be earning all profits from lunch plate sales.

 The Luling Area Chamber of Commerce will be earning all profit from beer sales.

 The Luling High School Cross Country Team will be earning all profit from non-alcoholic (water/ tea) beverage sales. (that is to say, the STATE AWARD WINNING Luling H.S.
 Cross Country Team!
 These Guys and Gals need to hire armed security when they leave a meet to escort them out with all the GOLD they haul away!
 OWWWWWWWW!!!!)

 The Luling Women’s Auxiliary Fire Department will be earning all profit from the spaghetti plates on evening of Saturday, September 6.
 Packet pickup pasta party at South-side Clubhouse.

 The Luling Police Department will be earning all profit from merchandise sales.
 (We will also be picking up all loose change that rattles out of your pockets/sock/ fanny packs, during the event.
 Don’t worry, the money will be used to buy the patrol guys breakfast taco’s, not donuts!)